 Bob's Red Mill has always made a commitment to purchase only non-GMO grains.
 Please click here to read our full Source Non-GMO Pledge.

 Bob's Red Mill packages baking soda mined from the earth.
 Like most products that we sell, our baking soda is minimally processed and a product of nature with nothing added and nothing taken out.
 There may be naturally occurring traces of aluminum in our baking soda.
-While the amount of aluminum in our baking soda (if any), we feel omitting the term "aluminum free" from our packaging will avoid any confusion with our customers.
+While the amount of aluminum is extremely low, we feel that omitting the term “aluminum free” will avoid any confusion or misleading claims with our customers.